richard-unterberg/classmatejs/README.md

-# classmatejs monorepo
+# 🪂 @classmatejs

-A collection of packages for building composable class name utilities across frameworks.
-This repo hosts the React adapter, future framework ports, and the public documentation site.
+A javascript tool to separate class name logic, create variants and manage styles.
+For React and SolidJS.

 ## 🚩 Transform this